aimxhaisse/gorobot/README.md

 ed grobot.json
 ed grocket.json

-# in one term
+# in a term
 grobot

 # in another term
 grocket
 ```

+You can also build it using go-gb.

 ## Commands

 ### How it works

-Commands are implemented in the mods/scripts module automatically launched by grocket.
+Commands are implemented in the mods/scripts module automatically
+launched by grocket.
+They don't need to run on the same server as
+grobot.

 Commands can be added in folders scripts/{admin,public,private}.

   * Private commands are executed when talking in private with the bot.
   * Public commands are executed on all channels.
-  * Admin commands are executed on master channels (see gorobot.json).
+  * Admin commands are executed on master channels (see grobot.json).

 ### Available commands